enthought/traits/docs/source/TUIUG/view.rst

    Figure 2: User interface for Example 2

+A View object can have a variety of attribute, which are set in the View definition, following any Group or Item objects.

 The sections on :ref:`contents-of-a-view` through :ref:`advanced-view-concepts`
 explore the contents and capabilities of Views.
 Refer to the *Traits API Reference* for details of the View class.